Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eEUR1sf2dQc.md

 ### Transcript

-> what did i do before working at css i worked at a game uh studio i worked in japan making video games i worked at a company called q games and then another company called snk if you guys have heard of like metal slug you know that was made by snk i used to work for them or like king of fighters i actually worked on the steam port with king fighters
+> what did i do before working at css i worked at a game, studio i worked in japan making video games i worked at a company called q games and then another company called snk if you guys have heard of like metal slug you know that was made by snk i used to work for them or like king of fighters i actually worked on the steam port with king fighters